-Rise of the Necrofauna: A Provocative Look at the Science, Ethics and Risks of De-Extinction is coming out Fall 2017.
-Jurassic Park meets The Sixth Extinction in Rise of the Necrofauna, a provocative look at de-extinction from acclaimed documentarist and science writer Britt Wray.
-What happens when you try to recreate a woolly mammoth―fascinating science, […]
+Rise of the Necrofauna: The Science, Ethics and Risks of De-Extinction is coming out Fall 2017.
+Foreword by George Church.
+(Illustration above by Iga Kosicka) Jurassic Park meets The Sixth Extinction in Rise of the Necrofauna, a provocative look at de-extinction from acclaimed documentarist and science writer Britt Wray.
+What happens when you try to […]

 I have an article in the new print issue of Scenario Magazine, now on newsstands in 23 countries and available from their online shop.
 In their own words, “SCENARIO is the award-winning magazine on trends, ideas, visions, and possible futures.
 It was established in 2010 and is developed by futurists from the Copenhagen Institute for […]

 I’m very happy to have been able to squeeze an article into this wonderful publication before it is put to rest (at least for now).
 Method Quarterly documents science in the making rather than science as product, and has 4 great issues on Boundaries, Visions, Fictions and Identity.
 In my opinion it’s just really fresh […]

 I attended Biofabricate 2015 in NYC, where a spirited community of bio-tinkerers and engineers gathered who are trying to #growthefuture with “living machines”.
 I wrote about the DNA-driven perfumery methods of Gingko Bioworks, one of the presenting companies at the event, for Motherboard/Vice.
 The article can be found online here.

 Last September I participated in a workshop led by the European Academy on the Societal Implications of Synthetic Biology in Berlin.
 The leaders of our workshop had the bright idea of turning our contributions into a book, and although these ideas are tossed around a lot with good intention but often little return, I’m happy […]